One of the great thing about Grand Rapids is the city’s close proximity to wildlife, nature, and beautiful outdoor scenes.

 On land:

-Here are a few of the many Kent County trails that are ideal for cross-country skiing:
+Here are a few of the many Kent County trails that are ideal for cross-country skiing, in order of distance from downtown Grand Rapids:

 Millennium Park